Klymit Insulated Double V Review

 The stuff sack pump allows you to inflate this pad to maximum firmness.
 We just pushed on the bag until the pressure blew it off the valve, and then the one-way valve kept any air from escaping.
 Deflation is as easy as opening the deflate valve and opening the inflation valve a keeping it open with the pull tap.
 Roll it up tight and stick back in the pack, or if you're feeling lazy or in a hurry, the stuff sack is generously sized, and it's easy to get the mat in if it's not rolled super tightly.

-At 3.6 pounds, the Insulated Double V is about the same weight as two (kinda heavy) backpacking sleeping pads, and it's the lightest pad in this review.
-The Double V is warmer than the most air mattresses that we tested, and more packable than any other mats in the review, despite being sized for two.
+At 3.6 pounds, the Insulated Double V is about the same weight as two (kinda heavy) backpacking sleeping pads.
+The Double V is warmer than most of the air mattresses that we tested, and more packable than any other mats in the review, despite being sized for two, making it rather versatile.

 The Double V packs down to a svelte 7X12".
 It's small enough for a carry-on and easily fits in larger luggage, not something we can say about the foam core pads that we tested.
 If packability is your top priority, then this is a great option.